XBigTK13X/conyay/README.md

 If you see errors about windres not being found, then run this: sudo apt-get install ia32-libs

+If that fails, then pull in the following 32-bit libraries sudo apt-get install libc6:i386 libgcc1:i386 gcc-4.6-base:i386 libstdc++5:i386 libstdc++6:i386

 Ubuntu dependencies one-liner
 sudo apt-get install zip maven git